chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

-Files used in this example
+Files Used in This Example
 ----------------------------

 - Parameters file for particle insertion: ``/examples/dem/3d-small-scale-rotating-drum/packing-rotating-drum.prm``